 Still, it's not like that power plant is going online just because Wal-Mart cuts its energy expenditure.
 The world is still going to be using less power overall.
 It seems, then, if we can't legitimately call any type of consumerism "green," we can at least call it "greener."

-For more information on green consumerism and the environmental movement, look over the links on the next page.
+For more information on green consumerism and the environmental movement, look over the links below.